 Cosmetology instructors usually begin their careers as licensed cosmetologists or beauticians and then take further coursework to enter a career in education.
-A cosmetology license and six months to two years of field experience are common prerequisites for admission to an instructor training or certificate program.
-Coursework typically includes teaching methods and theories, teaching theory, and developing evaluation techniques.
+A cosmetology license and six months to two years of field experience are common prerequisites for admission to an instructor training or a certificate program.
+Coursework typically includes teaching methods and theories and evaluation techniques.
 A typical cosmetology instructor certificate program takes about a year to complete, depending on the program and the school.

 Licensing and Certification

 All states require cosmetologists to be licensed, and some states require additional licensure for cosmetology instructors.
 Typical requirements include two years of on-the-job experience or 1,000 hours of training at an approved cosmetology arts and science school.
 Most license exams are administered by the National-Interstate Council of State Boards of Cosmetology (NIC), with prerequisites varying depending on the state in which the cosmetology instructor wishes to practice (www.nictesting.org).
 Once employed, cosmetologists often need eight hours of continuing education credits per year to maintain their licenses.